Subaru Legacy Common Problems and Solutions

 Problem:

 Has your car started overheating?
-The radiator is known for failing on the Legacy.
-When the engine has warmed up, open the bonnet and put your hand close to the radiator, but do not touch it!
+The radiator is known for failing in the Legacy.
+When the engine has warmed up, open the bonnet and place your hand close to the radiator, but do not touch it!
 The radiator should be hot all the way along.
-If there are cold spots along the radiator, it needs to be replaced.
+If there are cold spots on the radiator, it needs to be replaced.

 Solution:

-As mentioned above, you will need to fit a replacement radiator, to rectify the problem.
+As mentioned earlier, you will need to fit a replacement radiator to resolve the issue.

 Difficulty level